BM-Winston/Delani-Studio/README.md

 * HTML - which was used to build the structure of the pages.

 * CSS - which was used to style the pages.

 * Bootstrap - which was used to style the pages.

+* jQuery - To achieve functionality of the website.

+* JavaScript - To achive functionality of the website.

 ## Reference
 * Materialize CSS